Acumatica/Acuminator/docs/dev/CodingGuidelines/CodingGuidelines.md

 ### Test Methods

 Test methods should be asynchronous.

-It improves overall test performance and avoids potential deadlocks for some test runners.
+This improves overall test performance and avoids potential deadlocks for test runners.

 ```C#
 public Task TestDiagnostic(string actual) => VerifyCSharpDiagnosticAsync(actual);
 ```

-Use `async` / `await` pattern to avoid wrapping exceptions in `AggregateException` and make the test output more readable.
+You should use the `async` / `await` pattern to avoid wrapping exceptions in `AggregateException` and make the test output more readable.

 ```C#
 public async Task TestDiagnostic(string actual) => await VerifyCSharpDiagnosticAsync(actual);